Discriminative Class Tokens for Text-to-Image Diffusion Models: Results

 \subsection{Quantitative evaluation}

 \paragraph{Evaluation using pre-trained classifiers} We first evaluate the generated images with classifiers trained on real data.
-We generate 100 images for each class and calculate the accuracy of each method: one employing our class token and another with only SD.
+We generate 100 images for each class and calculate the accuracy of each method: one employing our class token guidance and another with only SD.
 In \cref{tab:results}, we show that for ImageNet, which mainly consists of classes at a coarse level of granularity, the vanilla SD can generate most classes accurately (70.5\%).
 By utilizing class token guidance, we get better results in complex cases, such as those with ambiguity, resulting in an improved accuracy of 74.5\%.
 For our method and SD, the seed and textual context were held constant, so the images correspond to each other, with the differences being due to the use of the token.
-As a further comparison, we consider SD model v2.1 (as opposed to the default v1.4 but with the same hyperparameter configuration).
-Here our method achieves $57.1\%$ accuracy in comparison to SD's $54.6\%$.

 We next assess fine-grained classes.
 Testing the model on the images generated with labels found in the CUB dataset, the accuracy of SD-generated images is only 39.7\%.
 This emphasizes the inherent limitations of the SD model in generating highly detailed and specific categories, such as bird species.
 Our approach adds the fine details necessary to improve accuracy to 57.9\%.
-As a further comparison, we consider SD model v2.1 (as opposed to the default v1.4).
-Here our method achieves $47.7\%$ accuracy in comparison to SD's $44.0\%$.
-We also assess the accuracy of the generated images using the iNat classifier (trained on 10k species) on the same image generated with the guidance of the CUB classifier.
+We also assess the accuracy of the generated images using the iNat classifier (trained on 10k species) on the same images generated with the guidance of the CUB classifier.
 Our approach yields a noteworthy improvement in performance from 28.5\% to 32.8\%, indicating its potential to enhance fine-grained classes beyond the specific classifier-selected characteristics.
 Finally, we look at a diverse set of 50 classes from the iNat dataset.
 SD only generates images that are classified accurately 14.1\% of the time.
-Our method significantly improves accuracy to 25.8\%, while still leaving ample room for further improvement.
+Our method significantly improves accuracy to 25.8\%, although there is still room for further improvement.